Early Warning Signs of Groundwater Flooding

 Groundwater flooding is an issue that affects many buildings around the UK.
 The British Geological Survey (BGS) estimates that around 122,000 to 290,000 properties in England are at risk of groundwater flooding.
 In some places, the problem may not be noticeable until after heavy rain falls.
 However, if the water table rises too high, it could cause damage to the foundations and walls.

 Perched aquifers are becoming increasingly common.
 They occur when there is an increase in the groundwater table because of rainfall.
 Water enters the ground through small holes in the surface, or through a broken pipe or drain.
+When groundwater levels rise significantly, a spring can form, causing water to emerge at the surface and potentially leading to localized flooding.

 In order to prevent flooding, it is important to know what kind of groundwater you have.
 Some types of groundwater cannot be stopped by conventional means.
 For example, if your property sits on top of an aquifer (a layer of porous rock), then water can enter your home without any warning.